janhq/cortex.so/docs/architecture.md

 Cortex is an alternative to the OpenAI API designed to operate entirely on your local hardware infrastructure.
 This headless backend platform is also engineered to support TensorRT-LLM, ensuring high-performance machine-learning model execution.
 It is packaged with a Docker-inspired command-line interface and a Typescript client library.

-The following guide details Cortex's core components, providing insights and instructions for those interested in customizing It to meet specific requirements.
+The following guide details Cortex's core components, providing insights and instructions for those interested in customizing Cortex to meet specific requirements.

 ## Architecture